fejikso/tabula_rasa_firefox_extension/README.md

 You can contribute a tip or send a message via the in-app Tip button or directly at:

 [buymeacoffee.com/fejikso](https://buymeacoffee.com/fejikso).

+## Chrome Build

+The repository now ships a Chrome-compatible variant inside the `chrome/` directory.
+It mirrors the Firefox build, but Chrome does not allow extensions to edit the `_execute_action` shortcut programmatically.

+### Install in Chrome

+- Open `chrome://extensions`, enable **Developer Mode**, and click **Load unpacked**.
+- Select the `/mnt/projects/firefox_tabularasa/chrome/` folder (or the equivalent path on your machine).
+- After installing, open `chrome://extensions/shortcuts` to assign a launch shortcut for Tabula Rasa.

+### Quick smoke test

+- Launch from the toolbar, confirm search/filter works, and close a few tabs.
+- Press **F** from the popup to open the full page view and verify layout toggles plus batch-close workflows.
+- Run a `history:` search and delete an entry to confirm history access.

 ## **📄 License**